jtylermurphy/cssguidelines/cssguidelines.md

 **Prefixed properties**

 Indent prefixed properties so declaration values line up:
 `-webkit-flex:
     -moz-flex:
          flex:`

 **Declaration Order**

 Group property declarations in following order:
 1. Positioning
 2. Box Model
 3. Typographic
 4. Visual

-Positioning comes first, it can override box-model styles.
+Positioning comes first, it can override box-model styles.<br/>
-Box Model next as it sets dimensions and placement.
+Box Model next as it sets dimensions and placement.<br/>
 The others affect things inside component so they come last.

 **Nesting**

 Limit nesting to when you must scope styles to a parent and if there are multiple items to be nested.
 (Exception, scoping for app/module styles)

 **Media Query Placement**

 When possible, place media queries as close to their relevant rule sets as possible.
 Keeping them together makes it harder to miss them.

 ###Organizing your CSS
 **Section titles**

 Major sections of CSS should start with a title.
 Title should begin with `#` to help with targeted searches.
 Titles should be followed by a return to space out following CSS code, and preceded by 5 returns when not the first title in a document.
 `/*---------------#SECTION TITLE---------------*/